 \section{Model and estimation}

-Motivated by the observations made in~\ref{c:trend}--\ref{c:cov} in Section~\ref{sec:exploratory}, we propose a Poisson regression model for hourly rental frequencies collected from the entire BSS (Section~\ref{sec:model}).
-Section~\ref{sec:penalty} presents the accompanying estimation strategy and introduces the multilayer fused Lasso penalty, which is designed to capture the characteristics~\ref{c:temp}--\ref{c:net}.
-In Section~\ref{sec:network}, we provide a network interpretation of the proposed penalization technique which aids in understanding and visualizing the penalty.
+From the review of the literature and exploratory data analysis presented in Appendix~\ref{sec:data}, we list some of the commonly observed characteristics of usage patterns in large BSS: \begin{enumerate}[noitemsep, wide, labelwidth=0pt, itemindent=!, label = (C\arabic*)] \item There exists an overall increasing trend. \item Bike rentals show station-specific temporal patterns that smoothly vary over time. \item These patterns are shared across stations that are geographically close. \item Bike rentals are influenced by the weather condition and the air quality. \end{enumerate} To accommodate these characteristics, Section~\ref{sec:model} proposes a Poisson regression model for hourly rental frequencies collected from the entire BSS.
+Section~\ref{sec:penalty} presents the accompanying estimation strategy and introduces the multilayer fused Lasso penalty designed to capture the characteristics~\ref{c:temp}--\ref{c:net}.
+Section~\ref{sec:network} provides a network interpretation of the proposed penalization technique which aids in understanding and visualizing the penalty.